 Each en-suite bathroom has a Nature Loo.
 Each tent is allocated 20 litres of water per person, per day – as well as a three-minute shower time policy.
 Filtered drinking water is supplied at camp where guests are encouraged to refill personal bottles.

 The camps are fitted with organic cottage and chemical-free linen.
 The composition allows easy air-dry hanging.
 Soaps are produced locally, incorporating native herbs.
 Guests are urged not to use non-eco bathroom products to further protect the environment.

 Individual solar lanterns provide a safe lighting feature along pathways.

-All the waste generated by the camp is carefully transported back to the Exmouth waste depot.
-Where possible chemical containers are all reused.
-Used bottles and cans are separated at camp and returned to the Exmouth recycle depot.
+All waste generated is carefully transported back to the Exmouth depot.
+Used bottles and cans are separated at camp and returned to the Exmouth Recycle Depot.